OraOpenSource/apex-text-messages/README.md

 * [Installation](#install)

 # Apex Text Messages
-Oracle Application Express is from English translated into German, Spanish, French, Italian, Japanese, Korean, Brazilian Portuguese, Simplified Chinese, and Traditional Chinese.
-If your application uses a language that is not among the ten languages into which Oracle Application Express is translated, you must translate messages displayed by the Application Express reporting engine.
+Oracle Application Express supports English, German, Spanish, French, Italian, Japanese, Korean, Brazilian Portuguese, Simplified Chinese, and Traditional Chinese languages.
+If your application uses a language that is not among the ten languages into which APEX is translated, you must translate messages displayed by the APEX reporting engine.

-When running an application and when an error occurs your users will see the message `1 error has occurred` If you want to translate this message for example in Slovenian or Polish language you must define a Text Message in Shared Components.
-In this case you create a text message with a name `FLOW.SINGLE_VALIDATION_ERROR`, a language code `sl` and a text with Slovenian translation.
+When running an application and an error occurs users will see the message `1 error has occurred`.
+If you want to translate this message to a different language, Slovenian or Polish for example, you must define a Text Message in Shared Components.
+In this case you create a Text Message with a name `FLOW.SINGLE_VALIDATION_ERROR`, a language code `sl`, and a text with Slovenian translation.
 If you also want to have a Polish translation, then you create a new text message with the same name `FLOW.SINGLE_VALIDATION_ERROR`, but with a different language code `pl` and a text with Polish translation.
-And you have to do this for every application.
+You have to do this for every application.

 In current release of Oracle Application Express (5.0) there are 462 documented internal text messages.
-With increasing number of applications and languages, management of text messages must be centralized, consolidated and simplified.
+With increasing number of applications and languages, management of text messages must be centralized, consolidated, and simplified.

-Purpose of this application is to help you with management of Oracle Application Express internal text messages.
+The Purpose of this application is to help you manage APEX's internal Text Messages.
+For more infomation and to download the application go to the project's [Github page](https://github.com/OraOpenSource/apex-text-messages)

+**Demo:** [apex.oracle.com/pls/apex/f?p=88328](https://apex.oracle.com/pls/apex/f?p=88328)  username/password: `demo/demo123`

 ## <a name="howtostart"></a> How to start
 First you download and install this application.
 After installation you need translations for internal text messages.
 If you don't already have them, then there is a good chance that you will find them at [translate-apex.com](http://translate-apex.com).
 So first step are: